aoirint/QuickPurchaseCompany/README.md

 5. Take off.
 6. Open the terminal.
 7. Issue a command: `wal`.
-8. Issue a command: `help`.
-9. Confirm that the terminal shows `1 purchased items on route.`.
+8. Confirm that a walkie is spawned on the ship.

 ### 6. Purchase on the second day orbit after landing on a moon